jsfenfen/990-xml-reader/README.md

 	$ pip install irsx

+If you've previously IRSx, you might try updating it with `$ pip install irsx --upgrade` to get the latest version.

 Read more about pip [here](https://packaging.python.org/tutorials/installing-packages/#use-pip-for-installing).

 ## Quickstart
 We're using the "object_id" 201533089349301428 assigned by the IRS to the Dec.
 2014 annual nonprofit tax return (990) filed by "Sutter Health Sacramento Region", which is one of quite a few returns disclosed in the [2016 index file](https://s3.amazonaws.com/irs-form-990/index_2016.csv).
 See more in [finding an object id](#getting-an-object-id)